ssmirr/appdev-chapters/string.md

 Read The Error Message ([RTEM](https://chapters.firstdraft.com/chapters/754#seriously-please-read-the-error-message){:target="_blank"})!

-**Here's a submittable REPL!** You need to write some code to make the tests pass and then click Submit.
+**Here come's a submittable REPL!** You need to write some code to make the tests pass and then click Submit.
 Notice how it looks different — I won't keep reminding you which ones are which!

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055761/b8091d3eabe958cc55c0dd0d0845ec75"></iframe>